topher-lo/pydera/README.md

 In particular, I believe the `TXT` tables (from the mutual fund prospectus dataset and financial statements datasets) provide a large corpus of textual financial information.
 This corpus can be immediately usable for natural language processing (NLP) tasks.
 These tables also present a time-dimension to NLP analysis.

-## To do
-- Complete example in `notebook/risk.ipynb`

 ## Roadmap
-- Build a metric of a mutual fund's "riskiness" to investors according to its:
+- Build a metric of a mutual fund's "riskiness" to an investor according to its:
     - Objectives, risk narrative, and strategy narrative textual information
     - Sharpe ratio
     - Volatility
-- Present NLP analysis results in a Streamlit webapp
+- Matching mutual fund objectives, risk narratives, and strategy narratives to Q&A in an investor risk profiling questionaire (https://www.citibank.com.hk/english/investment/pdf/IRPQ_ICPQ_Eng.pdf)
+- Create streamlit webapp that matches an investor (according to their answers in a risk profiling questionaire) to an appropriate mutual fund)
 - Build visualisation of data relationships between tables within DERA datasets
     - To support data processing
     - To improve clarity of the information provided by DERA